Rough start dooms Lady Indians in sectional loss to Admirals

 STRONG FINISH

-After the 4-0 deficit, D-B held cut off Farragut’s offense thanks in part to a standout effort in the circle from Julianne Tipton.
+After the 4-0 deficit, D-B held down Farragut’s offense thanks in part to a standout effort in the circle from Julianne Tipton.
 She worked 5 1/3 innings, allowing three hits and one run with six strikeouts and three walks.